SemerNahdi/pettify/README.md

       - The background has been changed to match the theme of the app and its purpose.
       - The look of the touchable pet items has been redesigned to look more appealing and organized.
 The layout of the pet item is more focused on being readable and contain relevant information.
       - Diagnosis Result items were made to contrast more against the new background pattern.
       - Diagnosis Tool buttons and labels were changed to react to what pet is selected to improve the user experience.
-This way the user knows which pet they are trying to diagnose at all times
+This way the user knows which pet they are trying to diagnose at all times.
       - All dropdowns throughout the app have been changed to a new dropdown that looks and work better than all previous ones so that the user experience is as smooth as possible.
-      - The Diagnosis Tool Dropdown was remade with another package to make it more consistent with the rest of the app dropdowns, the search feature of the dropdown looks better and no longer overlaps with the dropdown toggle,
+      - The Diagnosis Tool Dropdown was remade with another package to make it more consistent with the rest of the app dropdowns, the search feature of the dropdown looks better and no longer overlaps with the dropdown toggle.
       - Pet Diet Screen buttons were redesigned so that they toggle on and off visibly, were before the buttons did not toggle nor did they show if they were selected or not.
       - Adding Pets and Editing Pet information UI/UX was redesigned and made consistent between them.
 Text boxes were made to match new and improved dropdowns and buttons were added on simple options.